Table of Contents

 Are wool and viscose rugs good?

-What kind of material is Viscose?
+What kind of material is viscose?

 Are viscose rugs soft?

-Are viscose rugs hard to clean?
+Are viscose area rugs hard to clean?

-In comparison to wool cleaning of viscose, carpets are a little hard.
+In comparison to wool cleaning of viscose, carpets are a little challenging.
 It might need proper professional cleaning at least once a year.
 Hence, cleaning them is more expensive too.
 Vacuum them in 3-4 weeks as they tend to shed quite often.
 Avoid placing them in high-foot areas.